ResultadosDigitais/hello-sre/README.md

 * A script using a CLI, SDK, API or library that deploys the stack on a host running a modern Linux distribution _or_ on the GCP cloud.

-* A Docker Compose file _or_ another similar container orchestration solution that deploys the stack on a host running a modern Linux distribution _or_ on the AWS cloud.
+* A Docker Compose file _or_ another similar container orchestration solution that deploys the stack on a host running a modern Linux distribution _or_ on the GCP cloud.

 * A recipe using one or more configuration management tools (e.g. Terraform, Ansible, Chef, Puppet, CloudFormation, Vagrant, Packer, etc.) that deploys the stack on a host running a modern Linux distribution _or_ on the GCP cloud.
 Plus for GKE.